-Great Bend: 793-8164 or toll free 877-684-8164 Junction City: (785) 238-5200
+Great Bend: 793-8164 or toll free 877-684-8164 Junction City: (785) 238-5200 Tutoring Located: North end of the Learning Resources Center, 792-9267 or 792-9249 Peer and professional tutoring is provided free of charge Hours:

-Tutoring

-Peer and professional tutoring is provided free of charge

-Hours:

-8 a.m. to 4:30 p.m., Monday-Friday Evening, Sunday and summer tutoring sessions will be posted at the beginning of each semester.
+8 a.m. to 4:30 p.m. daily Evening, Sunday and summer tutoring sessions will be posted at the beginning of each semester.
+Veterans Services Located: Kirkman Building, 786-1112 The College assists veterans and children of deceased or disabled veterans in securing educational benefits.

-Veteran Services

-Located: Learning Resources Center, 792-9363

-The College assists veterans and children of deceased or disabled veterans in securing educational benefits.
 Information may be obtained from the nearest Veterans Administration Office or contacting the Barton's Veterans Affairs representative.